 Why is the Israeli ETA necessary for Germans?

-The ETA is being introduced for German citizens because of Germany’s right to enter Israel without the need for a visa.
+The ETA-IL is being introduced for German citizens because of Germany’s right to enter Israel without the need for a visa.
 All other countries with this right will also be required to get ETA approval before entering the country.

-The reason that the ETA is being introduced to Israel is the same as for all other countries with similar programs – it is an effective way to manage and track tourist activity with attention given to each individual applicant, improving border safety for everyone without compromising on ease and convenience for the traveler.
+The reason that the ETA-IL is being introduced to Israel is the same as for all other countries with similar programs – it is an effective way to manage and track tourist activity with attention given to each individual applicant, improving border safety for everyone without compromising on ease and convenience for the traveler.

 ETA for Israel eligibility criteria for German citizens